Danh Sách

 GROUP BY film.film_id;

-aggregate function can be used to produce a concatenate string for each group returned by the GROUP BY
+• The GROUP_CONCAT(col SEPARATOR str) GROUP BY aggregate function can be used to produce a concatenate string for each group returned by the GROUP BY clause.
+Each film_id (in GROUP BY) has many actors.

 mysql> SELECT * FROM film_list LIMIT 1 \G